thiwaK/ZLT_S10_CPE/README.md

 U-Boot provides a low-level recovery mechanism that allows firmware flashing via TFTP.
 However, this mode is only accessible when there’s a critical issue such as a corrupted file system or kernel checksome fail.
 Even if you manage to access this interface, flashing via TFTP is challenging.
 It requires in-depth knowledge of low-level memory mapping and command-line tools within U-Boot.

 #### Web Interface
 The device’s web interface offers a more user-friendly method for firmware or configuration updates.
+However, based on testing and reverse engineering, this method has several limitations.

+- It is not backward compatible.
+- Firmware compatibility is tightly controlled by the ISP.
-However, based on testing, this method is not backward compatible.
-Even if your device hasn’t received updates in a while, a future update pushed by the ISP might not be compatible with your current firmware.
-This is because ISPs frequently change:
+- Even if your device has not been updated regulerly, a future firmware pushed by the ISP may fail to install.

+This is primarily because ISPs frequently modify:
 - Flashing procedures
 - Firmware encryption mechanisms
-- Integrity verification methods
+- Integrity verification checks

+##### File Format Requirements
+Firmware updates through the web interface require specific file extensions (`.bin` or `.img`).
+The device treats these formats differently. (`.img` treated as a firmware bundle containing multiple components (see Firmware Bundle Contents below))

+##### Access Requirements
+To perform firmware updates via the web interface, you must log in as `admin` or `super admin`.

+Super admin access is practically impossible although you have correct credentials.
+Simply the device’s internal configurations not allows it.
+However, logging in as admin is sufficient to perform firmware and configuration updates and it is possible.

 > [!CAUTION]
 > Using an incompatible firmware may brick the device or lock out access to features.